material-motion/material-motion/specifications/directors.md

       scheduler.commit(transaction)
     }

-The Director can now start a new transaction by invoking `transact`.
+The director can now start a new transaction by invoking `transact`.

-Consider the following pseudo-code of a Director responding to a gesture recognition event:
+Consider the following pseudo-code of a director responding to a gesture recognition event:

     function onGesture(gesture) {
       if gesture.state == Ended {